avaneswaran/terraform-learning/README.md

 ### postgres
 Deploys PostgreSQL on Kubernetes, integrated with Vault for dynamic credential generation.

+### consul
+Deploys HashiCorp Consul in dev mode for service discovery and configuration.

+### monitoring
+Deploys Prometheus and Grafana for cluster monitoring and visualization.

 ## Concepts Covered

 - Providers and resources